eddyerburgh/notes/docs/distributed-systems/distributed-systems-architectures.md

 A load balancer can be implemented in hardware (expensive) or as software running on a commodity machine (cheaper).

-Load balancers perform health checks to determine which nodes in a cluster are available.
-They then distribute requests between the healthy nodes (commonly requests are distributed round-robin style) {% cite salchow2007load -l 8 %}.
+Load balancers periodically perform health checks to determine which nodes in a cluster are available.
+They distribute requests between the healthy nodes (commonly requests are distributed round-robin style) {% cite salchow2007load -l 8 %}.

 The two main types of load balancer are application load balancers and network load balancers.